gilruben/the-gram/README.md

 # Instagram Clone

 ## Database Setup
+In postgres, create a database called "instagram-clone"

 In the config folder, create a file named config.json.
 Then, copy the contents of the configDemo.json file, and paste it into the config.json file you created.

 Also, change the "username", "database", and "dialect" fields in the config.json file.
-Username should be your username for the database, database should be called "instagram-clone", and dialect should be "postgres".
+Username should be your username for the database, database should be "instagram-clone", and dialect should be "postgres".

 Change the fields for development, test, and production